questrom/formulaic/docs/src/future-directions.md

 nav_sort: 5
 ---

-This page presents some ideas for new features that could be added to make Formulaic even more useful and stable.
+This page presents some ideas for new features that could be added to make Formulaic even more useful, stable, and secure.

 ### Unit Tests